Back to Learn

 How It Works

 When you type a prompt, the AI predicts the most likely next words based on patterns it learned.
-It's essentially very sophisticated autocomplete.
+With GPT-5, this now includes memory, reasoning, and agentic capabilities.

 Key Concepts